 Already having someone agreeing to be a guarantor up front will streamline the process and give any potential loan lenders an easier time getting your rental application, mortgage application or any other paperwork through faster.

 Depending on the type of guarantor, more on that later, guarantors are responsible for backing up a loan for different amounts of time.
 In many cases, a guarantor can be taken off a loan as long as the borrower is in good standing.

 Technically speaking, they are not taken off the loan, though.
 Instead, the borrower would have to refinance or sign a new tenancy agreement, this time without the guarantor signing on as well.

-Advantages to Having a Guarantor
+Advantages To Having a Guarantor

-When it comes to guarantors, all the benefits are for the borrower, and the cons are for the guarantor.
+Regarding guarantors, all the benefits are for the borrower, and the cons are for the guarantor.

 As mentioned earlier, the guarantor takes on all the risks.
 For example, if the borrower does not pay, it’s on the guarantor to put out their money to pay off the debt.
 These risks are why the guarantor is typically someone that would help the borrower out, like a parent, anyway.

 Limited vs. Unlimited Guarantor